Pascual Ortiz Rubio: Early life and education

-He was born in Morelia, Michoacán, the son of a lawyer and landowner, Pascual Ortiz de Ayala y Huerta, and Leonor Rubio Cornejo.
+He was born in Morelia, Michoacán, the son of a lawyer and landowner, Pascual Ortiz de Ayala y Huerta, and Leonor Rubio Cornelis.
 He attended the Colegio de San Nicolás in state capital Morelia, training as an engineer.
 He became politically active as a student and was opposed to the re-election of Porfirio Díaz in 1896.
 With the outbreak of the Mexican Revolution in 1910 and the election of Francisco I. Madero in 1911, Ortiz Rubio was elected to the federal legislature as a representative from Michoacán.
 When General Victoriano Huerta forced Madero and his vice president to resign and then murdered them in February 1913, Huerta jailed Ortiz Rubio.
 Huerta was ousted in 1914 by several revolutionary factions, and the Federal Army collapsed with that defeat.
 Ortiz Rubio joined the Constitutionalist Army headed by Venustiano Carranza.
 With the rank of colonel initially, he rose to the rank of brigadier general.
 The Constitutionalist faction went on to defeat rival revolutionary factions.